 Price

 Rug pads are an investment that will pay off in the long run.
-The cost may vary based on size, cushion, and material, but keep in mind that a high-quality pad can prevent more costly charges, such as floor damage or rug replacement.
+The cost may vary based on size, cushion, and material, but keep in mind that a high-quality one can prevent more costly charges, such as floor damage or rug replacement.

 Size